 With the establishment of the Campus Christian Center, President Weatherford appointed Rev. J. Randolph Osborne as director.
 At the time, Rev. Osborne was Coordinator of Religious Life.
 The College then hired a second minister, Fr.
 Henry Parker, the first African-American minister to Berea College.
 He also hired a secretary, Ms. Glennis Walker, thus bringing the vision for the CCC to life.
 Weatherford placed the Campus Christian Center in the Danforth Chapel complex of the Draper Building.
 These offices remain there today.

 Over the years several individuals filled the role of the Campus Christian Center Director.
-Currently, Rev. Loretta Reynolds, D. Theol. is filling the Director position on an interim basis through June 30, 2018.
-She continues her role as a Senior College Chaplain as well.
+In 2017 the Director position was elevated to Dean of the Chapel.
+On March 1, 2018 Rev. Loretta Reynolds, D. Theol. was appointed to that position.
 Rounding out the CCC staff are:

 - Marsha Elliott, Office Manager